Isorun Docs

 }

 Restart Claude.
-The model now has access to isorun:create_sandbox, isorun:exec, isorun:hibernate, etc. as native tools.
+The model now has isorun:create_sandbox, isorun:exec, isorun:hibernate, and the rest as native tools.

 Add to ~/.cursor/mcp.json (or your project's .cursor/mcp.json):